Crane Union High School: History

 It opened in 1918.
 It moved to Crane circa 1920 after initially being in Lawen.
 The dormitory began operations in 1931.
+The Harney County communities chose to have a centralized high school with a boarding facility instead of having multiple high school students at one-room schoolhouses.

+By 1950 numerous magazines and other works of journalism had articles written about Crane Union, and education professionals from other states visited the school.
+At the time, girls only wore trousers when not in instructional time; during that time skirts and dresses were allowed for female students.

 On January 25, 1967, a fire ruined multiple buildings of the school facility.
 The fire also affected Crane Elementary School, which shared the premises.
 Students were successfully evacuated from the premises.
-The students temporarily attended school in Burns.
+The students temporarily attended Burns Union High School in Burns.
 People in Oregon donated funds and clothes to replace academic and personal items that were ruined.
+The insurance policy covered a $400,000 loss.
+The Oregonian stated that $500,000 would be a possible cost of a new facility.
+There were some area residents who had wanted merging the Crane HS district into the Burns Union High School District, but instead a bond was made to make replacement buildings for Crane Union HS and the K-8 school.
+The vote was 317 yes votes to 63 no votes.

 The school resumed operations circa 1969.
 According to B. Marie Jarreau-Danner of the Burns Times-Herald, the replacement facility was, according to "historical material", "the first all-steel building" in the state.

 Maurice Thorne began his term as both the superintendent and principal in June 1969.
 According to Thorne, he at first tried to manage the students in a similar way to how one would manage university students, but he felt this management style did not work.
 In the 1970s, the school had a rule that stated that female students were not allowed to wear blue jeans during instructional time.

 Taylor Perse of Eugene Weekly stated that the community of Crane reoriented itself around the school after the community declined in population.
 In 1983 the Associated Press wrote that the school became "Crane's sole reason for being".

 Eric Nichols became the principal circa 2018.